Sunday, November 24, 2024

 WiFi 6

-If you browse around the web for 17 inch laptops under 500, you’ll find most will have HD+ or HD resolution and will usually come with an older CPU or even go as far as having those super slow Celeron & Pentium Chips.
+If you browse for 17-inch laptops under $500, you’ll notice most come with HD+ or HD resolution and often have older CPUs or slow Celeron and Pentium chips.

-HD or HD+: You are welcome to choose the lower resolution ASUS VivoBook models (HD+ or HD) which are a lot cheaper IF this is a laptop for someone with moderate visual impairment because you’ll have to magnify fonts & objects anyways so the FHD resolution becomes useless.
+HD or HD+: You’re welcome to consider lower-resolution ASUS VivoBook models (HD+ or HD) if this laptop is for someone with moderate visual impairment, as they may need to magnify fonts and objects anyway, making FHD resolution less useful.

 A few more things you can do to prevent further vision damage with a computer: